Near the cross of Jesus stood his mother, his mother’s sister, Mary the wife of Clopas, and Mary Magdalene. (John 19:25)

 One of the best ways we can be responsible for our children is to be there for them.
 Let’s look at Mary, the mother of Jesus, for example.
 She was consistently involved in Jesus’ entire life.
-She even played a significant role in His ministry, like the time when she encouraged her Son to turn the water into wine at a wedding they were both attending (John 2:1-11).
-At the end of Jesus’ life, Mary followed Him all the way to the cross, standing by while He died right before her eyes.
+She even played a significant role in His ministry.
+For example, consider the time when she encouraged her Son to turn water into wine at a wedding, they were both attending.
+(John 2:1-11) At the end of Jesus’ life, Mary followed Him all the way to the cross, standing by while He died right before her eyes.

-This was actually a very dangerous thing for Mary to do.
-During that time period, anyone who publicly identified with someone who was under an order of execution by the Roman government set themselves up to be arrested as well.
+Actually, this was a very dangerous thing for Mary to do.
+During that time period, anyone who publicly identified with a person who was under an order of execution by the Roman government set themselves up to be arrested, as well.
 There was a risk in following Jesus to the cross, but Mary did it anyway.
 Why?
-Because she realized as His mother, she was responsible for her son, and that meant being there for Him, even if she had to put her own life at risk.
+Because she realized, as His mother, that she was responsible for her Son, and that meant being there for Him, even if she had to put her own life at risk.

-You don’t have to do anything special in order to be there for your children.
-You just have to show up.
-The greatest ministry you could do for your kids is the ministry of presence.
-By spending time with your children, you’ll have more and more opportunities to pour into them and develop them.
-You’ll be able to have conversations with them about faith and their walk with the Lord.
-It’s so important that you take this time to invest in them.
-And then when they’re grown, you can trust that God will bring to harvest that which you have planted in their hearts and in their lives.
+You don’t have to do anything special to be there for your children; you just have to show up.
+The greatest ministry you can do for your children is the ministry of presence.
+By spending time with your children, you will have more opportunities to pour into them and develop them.
+You can have conversations with them about their faith and their walk with the Lord.
+It is extremely important that you take this time to invest in them.
+Then when they are adults, you can trust that God will bring to harvest the seeds you have planted in their hearts and in their lives.

 What steps are you taking to be there for your children?
 How are you investing in their lives?
 Ask the Lord to help you either begin or continue to take responsibility for your children and to help them grow to be more like Christ.